 1. How do I pay my encumbrance fees?

 2. Can I pay my fees by credit card or online?

-4. Can my adult children have an HOA access card?
+4. Can my adult children have lake access?

-If your adult children over the age 18 are living in Mahogany with you and have photo ID confirming proof of residency as well as a letter of request from the homeowner member, than a member card will be issued to the adult child as long as they continue to reside with you at your Mahogany address.
+If your adult children over the age 18 are living in Mahogany with you and have photo ID confirming proof of residency, then lake access will be issued to the adult child as long as they continue to reside with you at your Mahogany address.

 5. How do I access the lake and West Beach area?

 Residents can access the lake and West Beach area using the gate at the West Beach building.
-As a safety precaution, residents must scan in and out of the area using their card.
+As a safety precaution, residents must scan in and out of the area using their mobile credentials or lake card.
 Should you lose your card or should the card become non-functioning, please contact the MHOA to arrange a replacement.

 6. Where can I get a replacement card?

 Residents should contact the MHOA to arrange for a replacement card for lost or stolen membership cards.
 There is a $20+GST fee for a replacement card.

 7. Is City of Calgary public transportation available in Mahogany?